Rules and Information

 - Entrants are responsible for any and all safety issues pertaining to their entries and absolve Capital Confectioners, the show organizers and sponsors of any liability related to damage caused to persons or property by the entry.

-- Judging of the entries will be completed by teams of qualified judges selected by the Capital Confectioner’s Show Committee.
+- Judging of the entries will be completed by teams of qualified judges selected by the Show Committee.
 The judges’ decisions will be final.
-The judges will complete a comment sheet for each entry; those sheets will be distributed to the entrant after the Awards Ceremony.
+The judges will complete a comment sheet for each Divisional, Sugar Showpiece and Tasting entry; those sheets will be distributed to the entrant after the Awards Ceremony.
 Judging will be conducted consensus style.

-- The judges and Show Committee enforce policy and procedures.
+- The Show Committee enforces policy and procedures.
 Any issues regarding proper placement, originality, etc., brought to the attention of the Show Director or Show Committee during the show will be directed to the head judge so that a determination can be made.
 Any entry deemed in poor taste will be disqualified and removed.
 Judges and/or Show Committee have the right to re-classify an entry if necessary.
-If an entry is deemed by the judges to be a copy of someone else’s work, the entry will be disqualified.
+If an entry is deemed to be a copy of someone else’s work, the entry will be disqualified.

 Divisions & Styles